zxcvbnius/slate/source/index.md

 ## System Messages

-Our messaging system will automatically send **system messages** to chatrooms when interesting events happen in them.
+Our messaging system will automatically send **system messages** to chat rooms if some interesting events happen.

-There are currently 5 system messages.
+There are currently 5 kinds of system messages.

 ### User Left Chatroom

-When a user left a chatroom, all members of the chatroom will receive a message with type **user.left** and a single key **userId** signifying which user has left the chatroom.
+When a user left a chat room, all members of the chat room will receive a message with type **user.left** and a single key **userId** signifying which user has left the chat room.

 ### User Joined Chatroom

-When a user joined a chatroom, all members of the chatroom will receive a message with type **user.joined** and a single key **userId** signifying which user has joined the chatroom.
+When a user joined a chat room, all members of the chat room will receive a message with type **user.joined** and a single key **userId** signifying which user has joined the chat room.

 ### White List Updated

-When a member of the chatroom update the white list, all members of the chatroom will receive a message with type **whiteList.updated**, and a single key **whiteList** providing the latest state of the white list.
+When a member of the chat room update the White List, all members in the chat room will receive a message with type **whiteList.updated**, and a single key **whiteList** providing the latest state of the white list.

-### User Kicked
+### User being Kicked Out

-When a user is kicked from a chatroom, all members of the chatroom will receive a message with type **user.kicked**, and a single key **userId** signifying which user has been kicked from the chatroom.
+When a user is kicked from a chat room, all members in the chat room will receive a message with type **user.kicked**, and a single key **userId** signifying which user was kicked from the chat room.

-### Chatroom Meta Updated
+### Chat Room Meta Update

-When a member of the chatroom updates the chatroom meta field, all members of the chatroom will receive a message with type **meta.updated**, and a single key **meta** providing the latest state of the chatroom meta field.
+When a member in the chat room updates the chat room’s meta field, all members of the chat room will receive a message with type **meta.updated**, and a single key **meta** providing the latest state of the chat room’s meta field.